damar-wicaksono/uqtestfuns/docs/test-functions/alemazkoor-2d.md

 ---

 (test-functions:alemazkoor-2d)=
-# Low-Dimensional High-Degree Function from Alemazkoor and Meidani (2008)
+# Two-dimensional Function from Alemazkoor and Meidani (2018)

 ```{code-cell} ipython3
 import numpy as np